Learn how to trigger a click animation to show a pop-up.

-And, let’s make the opacity of the “Pop-up wrapper” 0%.
+Let’s make the opacity of the “Pop-up wrapper” 0%.
 Changing the opacity to 0% will set you up to create a smooth fade-in animation when you build the interaction.

-Next, the last thing you need for your project is an element to trigger the pop-up, like a button.
+The last thing you need for your project is an element to trigger the pop-up, like a button.
 Clicking the button will trigger the pop-up to open.

 To add a button: